Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all categories by the industry name.
+This endpoint allows an admin to retrieve all available categories.

 ### HTTP Request